VoliJS/NestedLink/README.md

 # Purely functional data binding for React

 Lightweight (6.5K minified) purely functional two-way data binding for the React designed to be used in TypeScript and ES6.
-Having much in common with `useState` React Hook, `valuelink` develops the concept further providing simple and elegant solutions for handling of the compound state and form validation.
+Having much in common with `useState` React Hook, `valuelink` develops the concept much further providing the simple and elegant solution for handling of the compound state and form validation.

 ```javascript
 // Minimal working example demonstrating the two-way data binding with React Hook.